axondeepseg/axondeepseg/docs/source/documentation.rst

 Existing models
 ===============

-Two models are available and shipped together with the installation package, so you don't need to install them separately.
+Three models are available and shipped together with the installation package, so you don't need to install them separately.
-The two models are described below:
+The three models are described below:

 * A SEM model, that works at a resolution of 0.1 micrometer per pixel.
 * A TEM model, that works at a resolution of 0.01 micrometer per pixel.